vonovak/react-navigation-header-buttons/README.md

 ### `Item`

-Renders text, or icon inside a [PlatformPressable](https://reactnavigation.org/docs/elements/#platformpressable), and has an `onPress` handler.
+Renders text, or icon inside a [PlatformPressable](https://reactnavigation.org/docs/elements/#platformpressable).
 Take a look at the example to see how to use it.

 `Item` accepts: